dashio-connect/python-dashio/README.md

 #### Device Methods

 * *add_control(iot_control):* Add a control to the device.

+#### Device Callback Methods

+These callbacks are used to setup and configure connections by the **DashIO** app.
+Setting these callbacks advertises to the **DashIO** app that the connection can be modified.

 * *set_wifi_callback(callback):* Set a callback function that is called when the DashIO app provides wifi provisioning information.
 The callback must return a Boolean indicating success.
 * *unset_wifi_callback():* Clears the wifi callback.
 * *set_dashio_callback(callback):* Set a callback function that is called when the DashIO app provides Dash server provisioning information.